 We can't manage wet weather conditions if we can't measure their effects on sewers, roads, and other critical infrastructure.
-Installation of smart monitors embedded with artificial intelligence is key to handle wet weather season.
+Installation of smart monitors embedded with artificial intelligence is key to handling wet weather season.

-What is wet weather season?
+What is the wet weather season?

-To put it simply, wet weather season is the time of year with the greatest rainfall in the shortest period of time.
+To put it simply, the wet weather season is the time of year with the greatest rainfall in the shortest period of time.
 In the US, that period occurs in various regions at different times of the year.
 In the Northeast, it is in the winter.
 West of the Mississippi River, the Western states get the most precipitation in the spring.
 However, the Gulf and Southern Atlantic states have a humid, subtropical climate, with Florida's rainy season stretching from May until September.
-Hurricanes and flooding put long-term operational strain on infrastructure, but remote monitoring of field assets with AI-embedded solutions is a way to mitigate damage.
+Hurricanes and flooding put a long-term operational strain on infrastructure, but remote monitoring of field assets with AI-embedded solutions is a way to mitigate damage.

 US EPA cites Ayyeka's expertise in remote monitoring of critical infrastructure assets

 Continuous monitoring of field assets with AI-embedded edge devices provides big benefits for water utilities.
 Combined with proper data analytics and effective visualization, significant savings in operation and maintenance are generated.
 Operators prioritize asset management with effective targeted maintenance.
-Wastewater and storm water collection systems typically monitor flow, level, rainfall, and equipment status to ensure safe, uninterrupted service.
+Wastewater and stormwater collection systems typically monitor flow, level, rainfall, and equipment status to ensure safe, uninterrupted service.